grafana/k6-docs/src/data/markdown/docs/01 guides/06 Misc/02 IntelliSense.md

 ### Setup

-A way to configure IntelliSense in VS Code to recognize the [k6 Javascript API](/javascript-api) is to install the k6 Types with a package manager.
+A way to configure IntelliSense in VS Code to recognize the [k6 JavaScript API](/javascript-api) is to install the k6 Types with a package manager.
 For example:

 ```shell
 # create a `package.json` file